petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-promotion.md

    ![Enter a name, target, and modifier for the new price modifier.](./creating-a-promotion/images/04.png)

-1. Activate the price modifier using the toggle.

-1. Click *Save*.
+1. Click *Submit*.

 ```{note}
 You need not set an expiration date for the price modifier if you have already set an expiration date for the Promotion itself.
 ```

-![Configure the price modifier and activate it.](./creating-a-promotion/images/05.png)

-This creates the new price modifier but you must configure it.
+You must now configure the new Price Modifier.
 Click on the entry from the list and enter the percentage amount as -20.
 Then, activate it using the *Active* toggle.
 After that, click *Save* and click *Publish*.
 See [Price Modifiers Reference](./promotions-reference.md#price-modifiers-reference) for more information.

-![The prices of all products in the catalog are reduced by 20% on the scheduled date](./creating-a-promotion/images/06.png)
+![Configure the price modifier and activate it.](./creating-a-promotion/images/05.png)

 This activates the promotion and the prices of all products in the catalog are reduced by 20% on the scheduled date.
 If there are any active discounts available, they are calculated on the reduced price.
 If you are targeting a promotion at a specific product, you can add an entry in the *Entries* tab and configure its price.
 You can also configure [Tiered Pricing or Bulk Pricing](./../using-price-tiers.md#bulk-pricing-vs-tier-pricing) for it here.
 See [Adding Entries](./using-the-promotion-base-list.md#adding-entries) for more information.

+![The prices of all products in the catalog are reduced by 20% on the scheduled date](./creating-a-promotion/images/06.png)

 ## Additional Information